-U.S. Accuses 11 Doctors Of Peddling Opioids In Appalachian States
+U.S. Accuses 11 Doctors Of Illegally Peddling Opioids In Appalachian States

 "Medical professionals who violate their solemn oaths and peddle opioids for profit should know that we will find you and ensure that the justice system treats you like the drug dealer you are," said Assistant Attorney General Brian Benczkowski, who leads the Justice Department's criminal division.

 The criminal charges stem from an ongoing federal investigation in a region that has suffered horribly from the opioid crisis.
-Citing the latest data from the Centers for Disease Control, the DOJ says some 115 Americans die from an opioid-related overdose every day.
+Citing the latest data from the Centers for Disease Control and Prevention, the DOJ says some 115 Americans die from an opioid-related overdose every day.

 Earlier this year, prosecutors from the Appalachian Regional Prescription Opioid Strike Force filed charges against 60 doctors, pharmacists, medical professionals and others.
 Officials said those accused in the case were allegedly responsible for issuing more than 32 million pills — enough for an opioid dose for every person in Ohio, Kentucky, Tennessee, Alabama and West Virginia, as Benczkowski said in April.